 Peter’s unscrupulous agent, Frederick Kemp also contributed to his failing fortune, although he was never a declared bankrupt.
-That was to be the fate of his only surviving child Louis.
+Bankruptcy was to be the fate of Sir Peter’s only surviving child, Louis.

 Peter had spent so much of his large fortune that he had to lease out and later sell Rossall Hall.
 The sale of goods lasted a fortnight.
 He then went abroad and later settled in Brighton.